mygit-cloud/exercise_3/README.md

 </details>

 From there:
-1. Configure your database to have tables for posts and comments by running the commands in `create_tables.sql`
+1. You can connect to the SQLite3 database in `db/weblog.sqlite3`.
+It has already been set up to have tables for posts and comments by running the commands in `create_tables.sql`.
 1. Modify `weblog.php` to fetch posts and their associated comments from the database and display them to visitors.
     - Use no more than two queries to get the existing posts and their comments (it's possible to do this in one query).
     - Display posts in reverse chronological order.
 That is, with the newest (highest id) posts at the top.
 Display Comments in chronological order from lowest id to highest.
     - Put the `id` and `slug` of posts in the appropriate HTML attributes to enable linking to individual posts on the page and to comment pages for each post.